 The Nightly Routines of 14 Successful Women

-So, in search of their secrets, we have put together a collection of nighttime routines from 14 outstanding leaders in a variety of fields.
-From actresses and entrepreneurs to CEOs of billion dollar businesses, these women know a thing or two about how to maximize their time and minimize stress.
+So, in search of successful women's time management secrets, we have put together a collection of nighttime routines from 14 outstanding leaders in a variety of fields.
+From actresses and entrepreneurs to CEOs of billion-dollar businesses, these women know a thing or two about how to maximize their time and minimize their stress.
 Take note—this is how you should spend your time tonight.

 It's no secret that Arianna Huffington is an advocate for sleep.
 After all, the media mogul wrote a whole book on the matter called, The Sleep Revolution.
-What began it all?
+What started it all?
 In a 2010 TEDWomen talk, Huffington explained that she learned the importance of sleep the hard way, after fainting from exhaustion.
 "I hit my head on my desk.
 I broke my cheekbone.
 I had five stitches on my right eye.
 So I began the journey of rediscovering the value of sleep," she says.

 "Any night that I don't have something to do, I'm cooking," Hannah Bronfman tells Bonberi.
 "I'm really lucky that I'm able to DJ corporate events because they keep it in the hours of 6 p.m. to 10 p.m.
 I'm lucky if I'm playing at cocktail hour, then I can come home and either make dinner or go out and be in bed by midnight.
 I try for midnight but lately I'm just up on Instagram."
 Yes, she's just as Instagram-crazed as us.